 How Does the Rehabilitation Program Work?

-The men attending the Village of Hope's residential 10–12-month withdrawal and rehabilitation program are provided with full board, accommodation, clothing, and psychological and spiritual support.
+The people attending the Village of Hope's residential 10–12-month withdrawal and rehabilitation program are provided with full board, accommodation, clothing, and psychological and spiritual support.
 The rehabilitation program consists of learning, household chores, duties, responsibilities, socialising, occupational therapy and participation in other jobs and activities necessary for the regular life in the village.

-During the program the men are guided to see the reasons for and the consequences of their addiction (close relationships, self-awareness); they are encouraged to restore their broken relationships.
-The men learn how to work with each other's support on daily basis, to deal with and solve problems as they arise, to respect the people and nature around them, to take care of themselves and others – to do everything they have not been able to do so far.
+During the program the participants are guided to see the reasons for and the consequences of their addiction (close relationships, self-awareness); they are encouraged to restore their broken relationships.
+The participants learn how to work with each other's support on daily basis, to deal with and solve problems as they arise, to respect the people and nature around them, to take care of themselves and others – to do everything they have not been able to do so far.

 Out of the graduates of the program 69% have remained sober.
 Read more about statistics.

 Our experience has led us to the conclusion that it is possible for everyone to become free from addiction only when he has a firm personal wish and he creates a personal relationship with God.